 Rapid Test Simulations

-To run the simulation click the 'open in core' button in the top left
+To run the simulation click the 'open' button in the top right

 With all of the controversy around lockdowns and mask wearing, it feels as if attention has fallen away from scientific and technical solutions to the SARS-CoV-2 pandemic.
 But of course this is still an enemy that doesn't care about the political implications of policies - only whether it results in fewer infections.

 The sooner someone learns they have SARS-CoV-2 the sooner they can self-isolate and reduce transmission.
 This is why increasing testing capacity has been - and still is - so important.